 International Law Internships

-With the support of its nearly $4 million special endowment, every year the Cox Center awards over $50,000 in internship grants to defray travel and living expenses for 25-30 summer internships, semester externships, and postgraduate fellowships with international organizations, foreign law firms, government agencies, or nonprofit organizations.
+With the support of its nearly $4 million special endowment, every year the Cox Center awards over $60,000 in internship grants to defray travel and living expenses for 25-30 summer internships, semester externships, and postgraduate fellowships with international organizations, foreign law firms, government agencies, or nonprofit organizations.
 In addition, through the Klatsky Fellowship in Human Rights program, two law students are awarded $4,000 summer fellowships to work with Human Rights Watch in New York City or Washington, D.C.
 We have dozens of dedicated internships all over the world.
 They include Interpol in France, the UN Office of Drugs and Crime in Vienna, international tribunals in The Hague, and the International Trade Center in Geneva, to name a few.

-Case Western Reserve University is one of the few law schools that allow students to obtain a full semester’s credit for interning at one of six international criminal tribunals during the second or third year of law school.
-To date, more of our students (89) have interned at these tribunals than students from any other law school, and six of our students have obtained jobs in the Office of the Prosecutor, Defense, and Chambers of the Tribunals after graduation.
+Case Western Reserve University is one of the few law schools that allow students to obtain a full semester’s credit for interning at an international organization, NGO, or government agency on five continents, including several international criminal tribunals.
+To date, more of our students (120) have interned at these tribunals than students from any other law school, and six of our students have obtained jobs in the Office of the Prosecutor, Defense, and Chambers of the Tribunals after graduation.